-Before any decision is made to purchase LWP LLtd, TTY plc conduct due diligence to identify the operating costs.
-TTY plc Ltd, via their broker have asked you to consider any changes required to its current liability insurance programme.
+Before any decision is made to purchase LWP Ltd, TTY plc conduct due diligence to identify the operating costs.
+TTY plc, via their broker has asked you to consider any changes required to its current liability insurance programme.

-- (a) Discuss two significant underwriting considerations you would take into account when underwriting the additional liability risks posed by LWP Ltd - (b) Explain, with justification, four underwriting factors that would be of importance to you in determining the premium rate following the purchase of LWP LLtd.
-(8)
+- (a) Discuss two significant underwriting factors you would consider whenunderwriting the additional liability risks posed by LWP Ltd - (b) Explain, with justification, four underwriting factors that would be of importance to you in determining the premium rate following the purchase of LWP Ltd. (8)